Nubis-Communications/SignalIntegrity/Doc/README.md

     import SignalIntegrity.Lib as si

 Then, all of the elements from within SignalIntegrity are accessible using si as the prefix.
-For example, the single frequency s-parameters of a current amplifier are found by call ing the function:
+For example, the single frequency s-parameters of a current amplifier are found by calling the function:

     si.dev.CurrentAmplifier()